 - Let the cupcakes cool slightly in the pan before turning out into a wire rack to cool completely.

-The Hummingbird Bakery Cookbook’s Coconut Buttercream Frosting Recipe
+The Hummingbird Bakery Cookbook's Coconut Buttercream Frosting Recipe (For All Altitudes)

-- Beat 2 cups confectioner's sugar and 5 tablespoons unsalted butter together using a freestanding electric mixer with a paddle attachment (or, use a handheld whisk) on medium-slow speed until the mixture comes together and is well mixed.
+- Beat 2 cups confectioner's sugar and 5 Tablespoons unsalted butter together using a freestanding electric mixer with a paddle attachment (or, use a handheld whisk) on medium-slow speed until the mixture comes together and is well mixed.

-- Turn the mixer down to a slower speed and slowly pour in 2 tablespoons coconut milk.
+- Turn the mixer down to a slower speed and slowly pour in 2 Tablespoons coconut milk.

 - Once all the milk has been incorporated, turn the mixer up to high speed and continue beating until the frosting is very white, light, and fluffy.
 This should take at least 5 minutes.

 - If pineapple’s not your thing, feel free to leave it out!
 Pineapple’s not my favorite fruit and I’ve made these cupcakes without the fruit without any problem.
 Simply omit the pineapple and follow the recipe as stated above.

 - Coconut milk is available in the Asian section of most supermarkets.
 I used regular, canned coconut milk from an Asian brand.
 You can also use fresh coconut milk, which I’ve seen available at Whole Food’s dairy section by the regular milk.